Sadegh Hedayat: Career

 Hedayat traveled and stayed in India from 1936 until late 1937 (the mansion he stayed in during his visit to Bombay was identified in 2014).
 Hedayet spent time in Bombay learning the Pahlavi (Middle Persian) language from the Parsi Zoroastrian community of India.
 He was taught by Bahramgore Tahmuras Anklesaria (also spelled as Behramgore Tehmurasp Anklesaria), a renowned scholar and philologist.
 Nadeem Akhtar's Hedayat in India provides details of Hedayat's sojourn in India.
 In Bombay Hedayat completed and published his most enduring work, The Blind Owl, which he had started writing, in Paris, as early as 1930.
 The book was praised by Henry Miller, André Breton, and others, and Kamran Sharareh has called it "one of the most important literary works in the Persian language".

 Vegetarianism

-Hedayat was a vegetarian from his youth and authored the treatise The Benefits of Vegetarianism whilst in Berlin in 1927.
+Hedayat was a vegetarian from his youth.
+From interviews with Hedayat’s brother Mahmud and schoolmates, historians agree that Hedayat was dedicated to the fate of animals and animal welfare from a young age.
+Hedayat’s education at St. Louis, a Catholic school in Tehran, introduced the young scholar to European philosophers like Arthur Schopenhauer (1788–1860), whose works influenced his ideas on the relationship between humans and animals.

+Hedayat used the Persian word nabātī-khwār (lit. 'plant-eater') to describe a person who is vegetarian.
+According to Hedayat, this means not eating meat, but allows for animal products like milk and eggs.
+For a person who uses an entirely vegan diet, he uses the term nabātī-khwārī-yi muṭlaq.
+Hedayat's view of vegetarianism was not only about diet; it also included sobriety and limiting processed foods.